AbUndMax/Java_ArgsParser/README.md

     //...
 ```

-#### access arguments indirectly via the ArgsParser instance they were defined on
+#### access arguments indirectly via the ArgsParser instance they were defined on:
 With version 3.0.0 the `getArgumentOf(String fullFlag)` method ia available, thus arguments provided to a specific
 parameter flag can be accessed by the parameter flugFlag name.
 But this comes with some restrictions: